 How to Replace the Cabin Air Filter

 First, open the glove compartment.
-On the right side of the opened glove compartment, you’ll see this hinge arm that you can detach by pulling it off of the glove compartment.
-You’ll now be able to open the glove compartment even more open by pressing inwards on it.
+On the right side of the opened glove compartment, you’ll see this plastic arm hook that you can detach by pulling it off of the glove compartment.
+You’ll now be able to open the glove compartment even more open by pressing in on both sides and pulling it down more.

-The Maintenance Minder lets you know to change the cabin air filter at periodic intervals, but based on how my cabin filter looked, I wouldn’t hesitate to replace the cabin air filter at more frequent intervals.
+The Maintenance Minder lets you know to change the cabin air filter at periodic intervals, but based on how my cabin filter looked, I would probably inspect the filter in between these service intervals just to check the condition of it.
 Aside from the filter somehow getting crushed, it also was extremely dirty and had nuts stashed inside of it.

-It’s difficult to get access to atop the blower motor, so I used my phone to take photos so I could get a close up view of the debris that I’d have to remove.
-This is where a flexible pickup tool, along with some patience and careful manuevering will help you in removal of any debris in the fan.
+It’s difficult to get access to the top of the blower motor; I used my phone to take photos so I could get a close up view of the debris that would have to be removed.
+You can’t really get your hands into the slot of the cabin filter to reach into the blower fan area.
+This is where a flexible pickup tool, along with some patience and careful manuevering will help you in removal of debris.

-After cleaning everything up, reinstall the cabin air filter with the air flow arrows pointing down.
+After cleaning everything up, reinstall the cabin air filter with the air flow arrow pointing down.

 With the cabin filter back in, reinstall the plastic door, put the glove compartment door back in reverse of removal and you’re all finished with this job.
-Don’t forget to go into your maintenance minder on your infotainment system under select Settings, Vehicle, and Maintenance Information to reset the maintenance items as necessary.
+Don’t forget to go into your Maintenance Minder on your infotainment system under select Settings, Vehicle, and Maintenance Information to reset the maintenance items.

 Author